lzim/mtl/blue/session01/s01_facilitator/mtl_session01_say.md

 ## DO Demo

-1. We will help the team decide on a Team Lead and standing meeting time over the next week or two.
-The role of the Team Lead is to:

-    - be the main point of contact between the team and *Modeling to Learn* co-facilitators;

-    - help with scheduling *MTL*-related team meetings;

-    - become familiar with *MTL* resources and help team members trouble-shoot - mainly Microsoft Teams (used for screen-sharing during meetings), mtl.how/data (the data user interface), mtl.how/sim (the simulation user interface); and

-    - provide leadership during *MTL* sessions, encouraging team participation in discussions and serving as computer simulation lead under co-facilitators' guidance.

-2. Ideal characteristics of the Team Lead include

-    - Having strong relationships with fellow team members;

-    - Being organized;

-    - Having basic computer knowledge (some Excel experience is good);

-    - Attention to detail; and

-    - Commitment to process improvement and the use of data to improve care.

-3. Some considerations for choosing a standing meeting time are

-    - Whether the team works at a central location or is geographically dispersed;

-    - Clinic schedules; and

-    - Clinicians' availability.

-4. All team members will receive a post-session email the week after each session from the *Modeling to Learn* staff, with Done and Do reminders and links to the necessary resources; and another pre-session email the week of the upcoming session.
+1. All team members will receive a post-session email the week after each session from the *Modeling to Learn* staff, with Done and Do reminders and links to the necessary resources; and another pre-session email the week of the upcoming session.

+2. First, go to any browser and type in mtl.how/data in the top search bar.
+Then, select your VISN and then your facility.
+This is where you can access your local team data files on a secure VA site.
+   - On your own time, open the facility excel file by clicking on the 3 dots and click "Edit" to open the file in Excel on your local desktop.

 **Until next time, thank you for _Modeling to Learn_!**